shemekhe/kodi-telegram-bot/Readme.md

 ## 7. Disk Space & Auto‑Clean

 Each download is allowed only if predicted free space after completion stays above `MIN_FREE_DISK_MB`.
-If not, the bot automatically deletes the oldest files (top level of `DOWNLOAD_DIR`) until the requirement is met.
+If not, the bot automatically deletes the oldest files (recursive across Movies/Series/Other) until the requirement is met.
 If still not enough, the download is refused.
 A soft warning is shown when free space drops below `DISK_WARNING_MB`.

 ## 8. Raspberry Pi Setup